kyongs/mysql57-write-types-ratio-experiment/README.md

 Follow the guide below.
 If you have any questions, contact me via email. (kyongshikl@gmail.com)

+For those who are still struggling with MySQL/TPC-C installation, please refer to the [link](https://github.com/kyongs/MySQL-TPCC-Installation).

 ## Instructions
 1. First, add the codes that log the flush types.